fensak-io/fensak/README.md

-# gofun
+# fgorun

-`gofun` is a Javascript function runner for Javascript to power the PR approve rules engine for GOFensak.
+`fgorun` is a Javascript function runner for Javascript to power the PR approve rules engine for Fensak GO.